yiorgosfil/3langs/README.md

-# Small Programs in JavaScript, Go, and Python
+# Small Programs in TypeScript, PHP, and Python

 ## Overview

-This repository contains a collection of small, self-contained programs written in **JavaScript**, **PHP**, and **Python**.
+This repository contains a collection of small, self-contained programs written in **TypeScript**, **PHP**, and **Python**.
 Each program demonstrates solutions to simple problems, algorithm implementations, and concepts in programming.
 The goal is to explore language-specific features, programming patterns and techniques, and deepen my knowledge and understanding on these programming languages.

 ---